 Make more memories by playing with your children.
 After you’ve hatted everyone and rubbed them with sunscreen and kept them from drowning and realized you can’t simultaneously read and monitor the children, you might as well surrender to the pleasures of digging.
 You can make moats and channels and give little lessons on water and sand.
 You can enjoy the quiet industry of playing beside your digging children.

 Tip 5: Treasure Hunt

-Be sure to bring something small to carry home whatever is collected.
-Most children will collect something.
+Be sure to bring something small to carry home new treasures.
+Most children will collect something from the day.
 One of mine prefers rocks, another likes dead marine life.
-A small vessel respects their desire to remember the day with a souvenir while limiting the extent of their collections.
+A small jar respects their desire to remember the day with a souvenir while limiting the extent of their collections.
 Remember that some places have endangered plants or fragile ecosystems.
-Always observe rules about what plants and animals you may disturb and collect.
+Always observe rules about what rocks, shells, plants, or animals you may disturb and collect.

 Tip 6: Sea Food

 If there will be sand, plan food accordingly.
 Toddlers plus sand plus watermelon is not the easiest combination.
 Grapes are pretty doable when dealing with sand.
 You might want carefully wrapped sandwiches; you might avoid dips.
 The point here is to think of what challenges the day could bring and plan food accordingly.

 Bring lots of drinking water.
 Wind and sun dry everyone out, and everyone is much more grumpy and less cooperative when they’re thirsty.
 There’s a certain irony in this tip; being surrounded by water with none to drink can truly amp up the crankiness.

 Did I say that?
 Aren’t we on summer vacation?
 Just hear me out!
 The beach is a fun place to practice writing.
 You and your child can put messages in the sand then watch the waves take them away.
 The ephemeral nature of this writing can be encouragin to a budding reader or writer.
 You can also use the sand to play a giant game of tic-tac-toe or make spirals and walk around them.